aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

-A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a prominent instruction to review Image Settings and rerun.
-The repair-value table and **Apply values and reload** action are hidden for this outcome.
+A preliminary threshold result instead shows current and suggested detection values, each observed safe interval, population and adjacency evidence, and a prominent instruction to review and rerun.
+The repair-value table is hidden.
+For an administrator, **Apply thresholds and reload** saves only fields marked Change recommended; it never saves repair constants from a preliminary result.

+A normal calibration whose detector margin is narrow remains successful.
+Its status area and a dedicated table identify the affected threshold, current value, observed normal/purple gap, and midpoint so the warning is visible without being confused with a failed calibration.

 The downloadable text report is generated for the integrated workflow.
 It records the evidence source, quality assessment, values, comparison with the